Non-commutative effects on gravitational measurements: Upper bounds on from observational data

-The accuracy $7\times 10^{-5}$ is for sun's red shift measurement, but we cam convience our selves using this value, because the upper bound is not highly sensitive to the accuracy of measurements which can be easily checked.
-For instance, if we use the accuracies range from $10^{-2}$ to $10^{-11}$, the value of the upper bound obtained from (\ref{bd1}) does not change appreciably.
-This is in fact the case for other upper bound which will be obtained subsequently.
+The accuracy $7\times 10^{-5}$ is for sun's red shift measurement, but we can convince ourselves using this value, because the upper bound is not highly sensitive to the accuracy of the measurements which can be easily checked.
+This is in fact the case for other upper bounds which will be obtained later.